docsforadobe/after-effects-scripting-guide/docs/text/fontsobject.rst

 ``app.fonts.favoriteFontFamilyList``

 .. note::
-   This functionality was added in After Effects (Beta) 24.4 and is subject to change while it remains in Beta.
+   This functionality was added in After Effects 24.6

 **Description**